 Spotting nesting birds along the banks of the Teifi River or glimpsing seals playing in the coves off the Pembrokeshire Coast, it's easy to get carried away and want to get even closer.

 However, give these animals their own space.
 You would not want to be responsible for birds abandoning their nests or seals fleeing and getting exhausted at sea.
 Plus you can endanger yourself as animals can become protective of their young or territory.

 Observe them from a distance, don’t hang around for too long, and don’t advertise the animals’ whereabouts to minimise disturbance from others.

 Enjoy that feeling of awe and wonder, being one of the lucky people to witness West Wales’ incredible wildlife 😊

-I hope these tips help you to enjoy our beautiful waters safely and protect nature on your camping & glamping holidays!
+I hope these tips help you to enjoy our beautiful waters safely and protect nature when you come and stay with us at Top of the Woods Glamping campsite - on your camping & glamping holidays!

 Top of the Woods Provides the Best Eco Luxury Glamping & Camping Holidays in Pembrokeshire and Cardigan Bay in Wales, UK.
 Sustainable Staycations.
 Beaches.
 Nature.
 Woodlands.
 Dog Friendly.